Stratosphere

-Afterglow of the troposphere (orange), the stratosphere (blue) and the mesosphere (dark) at which atmospheric entry begins, leaving contrails, such as in this case of a spacecraft reentry.
+Afterglow of the troposphere (orange), the stratosphere (blue) and the mesosphere (dark), at which atmospheric entry of objects begins, as in this case of a spacecraft reentry that leaves contrails.

-This image shows the temperature trend in the lower stratosphere as measured by a series of satellite-based instruments between January 1979 and December 2005.
-The lower stratosphere is centred around 18 kilometres above Earth's surface.
-The stratosphere image is dominated by blues and greens, which indicates a cooling over time.

-Diagram showing the five primary layers of the Earth's atmosphere: exosphere, thermosphere, mesosphere, stratosphere, and troposphere.
-The layers are not to scale.
+Earth's five primary atmospheric layers: exosphere, thermosphere, mesosphere, stratosphere, and troposphere (not to scale).

-The stratosphere is the second-lowest layer of the atmosphere of Earth, located above the troposphere and below the mesosphere.
-Pronounced /ˈstrætəˌsfɪər, -toʊ-/, the name originates from from Ancient Greek στρωτός 'layer, stratum' and -sphere.
+The stratosphere is the second-lowest layer of Earth's atmosphere, located above the troposphere and below the mesosphere.
+Pronounced /ˈstrætəˌsfɪər, -toʊ-/, the name originates from Ancient Greek στρωτός 'layer, stratum' and -sphere.
 The stratosphere is composed of stratified temperature zones, with the warmer layers of air located higher (closer to outer space) and the cooler layers lower (closer to the planetary surface of the Earth).
 The increase of temperature with altitude is a result of the absorption of the Sun's ultraviolet (UV) radiation by the ozone layer, where ozone is exothermically photolyzed into oxygen in a cyclical fashion.
 This temperature inversion is in contrast to the troposphere, where temperature decreases with altitude, and between the troposphere and stratosphere is the tropopause border that demarcates the beginning of the temperature inversion.

 Near the equator, the lower edge of the stratosphere is as high as 20 km, at mid-latitudes around 10 km, and at the poles about 7 km.
 Temperatures range from an average of -51 C near the tropopause to an average of -15 C near the mesosphere.
 Stratospheric temperatures also vary within the stratosphere as the seasons change, reaching particularly low temperatures in the polar night (winter).
 Winds in the stratosphere can far exceed those in the troposphere, reaching near 60 m/s in the Southern polar vortex.